 - Dry Ingredients: Sift flour and salt together, then add the dry ingredients into the batter in thirds, mixing on low after each addition.
 Scrape down the sides of the bowl as necessary.

-- Bake: Pour pound cake batter into a greased bundt cake pan, and spread into an even layer.
+- Bake: Pour batter into a greased bundt cake pan, and spread into an even layer.
 Tap the pan onto the counter a few times to release any air bubbles.
-Bake at 300 degrees for 1 hour and 20-30 minutes.
+Bake at 300 degrees for 1 hour and 20-30 minutes or until a cake tester comes out clean.

 Cream Cheese Pound Cake can be stored at room temperature, in the fridge, or even in the freezer.